-The true story of Queen Charlotte and King George
+Queen Charlotte: The true story behind 'Bridgerton' and Charlotte’s marriage to King George

 The show has garnered more interest than other “Bridgerton” stories — namely due to the fact that “Queen Charlotte: A Bridgerton Story” is rooted in a real, historical story.
 But how accurate is “Queen Charlotte”?
 And what liberties did the creators take?

-Here’s everything you need to know about the true story of Queen Charlotte and King George.
+Here’s everything you need to know about Queen Charlotte, King George, and their incredible true story.

-Who was Queen Charlotte?
+Who was Queen Charlotte in ‘Bridgerton’ based on?

 Queen Charlotte was only 17 years old when she married King George III and became queen of England and Ireland, according to National Geographic.